niley1nov/AgileMind/SETUP.md

-Here’s a clear and organized version of the instructions:
+Here’s the updated version with the additional details:

 ---